surcoufx83/syshub-rest-module/projects/syshub-rest-module/README.md

 # Syshub Rest Module

-The **syshub-rest-module** is designed to facilitate communication between an Angular single-page application (SPA) and an NT-Ware uniFLOW sysHUB server.
-It leverages the sysHUB server's REST interface, which supports OAuth2 authentication and, optionally, basic authentication.
+The **syshub-rest-module** was developed to simplify communication between an Angular single-page application (SPA) and an NT-Ware uniFLOW sysHUB server.
+It provides easy access to the REST interface of the sysHUB server, taking into account the available authentication mechanisms OAuth2, Basic and API Keys.

-This module includes a *RestService* that provides generic methods for HTTP operations, including GET, POST, DELETE, PATCH, and PUT.
-It also offers type-safe methods, such as `getCurrentUser()`, to enhance usability.
-Once a user successfully logs in using OAuth, the module automatically handles the renewal of the session token shortly before its expiration.
+The module consists of four main components, of which the *RestService* is the class with which the SPA interacts the most.
+The service provides methods for login to and logout from the server, as well as methods for communicating with the Rest API.
+Inconspicuous further components are the *Settings* class, which validates the configuration provided by the SPA; the *Session* class, which takes care of storing and renewing the OAuth tokens; the *Interceptor*, which adds the correct and required HTTP headers to a request depending on the selected authentication and the data sent to the server.

-To integrate the module into your Angular application, follow the installation instructions provided below.
+The following sections describe the initial installation in an Angular app, the use of the login and logout functionality and the call of the Rest API methods.

 ## Install